kantu-lang/kantu/docs/getting_started/overview.md

 match case parameters (e.g., like in `still_legal_but_frowned_upon` in the above example).

-However, in a future version of Pamlihu, doing this may trigger some warnings.
+However, in a future version of Kantu, doing this may trigger some warnings.

 ## `forall` Expressions